psyche-k/learngit/readme.txt

 git is a version control system

-git is 2 version control system
+master£ºgit is 2 version control system

 readme.txt